russloewe/LoeweTechLogger/README.md

     sudo -u postgres psql
     ALTER USER loewetechsoftware WITH PASSWORD 'new_password';

-## Backup Postgresql database
+### Backup Postgresql database

+Run these commands directly on host server

     sudo -u postgres pg_dumpall > backup_filename.sql

     sudo -u postgres pg_dump loewetechsoftware > loewetechsoftware.sql

-## Restore Postgresql Database
+### Restore Postgresql Database

     createdb loewetechsoftware
     psql -U loewetechsoftware -d loewetechsoftware -f loewetechsoftware.sql

-Verify with

-    psql -U your_username -d your_database_name

 ## Get SSL Certificate

-First, shutdown the apache2 server.
+Shutdown the apache2 server.

+        systemctl stop apache2

 Then run this:

 		certbot certonly --standalone

-then restart the apache2 server.
+Then restart apache server

+        systemctl start apache2

 It should download the certificate files to path specified in the apache .conf file.
 If not make sure the path in the conf file matches where the certbot downloaded the ssl files.

 # Misc